KepAlex503/GenAI-Powered-Legacy-Code-Analyzer/report.md

 **Location**: `..\EeazyCRM\eeazycrm\users\routes.py:13`

 **Description**:
-The `login` method in the EeazyCRM application is likely responsible for handling user authentication by verifying user credentials and granting access to the system.
+The `login` method is likely used to handle the login process for users in the EeazyCRM application.
+It's probably called when a user attempts to log in to the system.

 ---